Milestone-Proposal:JJY: Standard Signal Transmitting Station in Japan, 1940

 Legacy and Ongoing Evolution

-Today, JJY operates two longwave transmitters and atomic clock networks via NICT.
-It supports modern technologies including NTP servers and fiber-based time services, while still serving as a dependable radio fallback.
-Innovations continue, such as upgrades in control systems and refined atomic transitions [7].
+Today, JJY operates two longwave transmitters and a network of atomic clocks under NICT.
+It supports modern technologies including NTP servers, GNSS synchronization, and fiber-based time services, while continuing to serve as a reliable radio-based fallback.
+Ongoing innovations include refined atomic transitions and upgraded control systems [7].

 Summary